thusharashenoi/Temperature_Forecasting_using_XGBOOST/README.md

 ## Project Description:
 Applying cutting-edge deep learning and machine learning techniques for Temperature forecasting has significantly improved Temperature prediction over conventional approaches.
 These novel techniques are appropriate for handling sizable data sets in forecasting scenarios where sizable amounts of historical temperature datasets could be used.
 The project that follows is an Intel Optimised XGBOOST based Time series forecasting model that focuses on the prediction of Temperatures based on the information readily accessible from 1750 to 2015.
 ## Table of Contents:
+  1. Data used
-  1. Prerequisites
+  2. Prerequisites
-  2. A brief Introduction to XGBoost
+  3. Introduction to XGBoost
+      - Introduction
+      - Benefits
+      - Syntaxes
+      - Installation
-  3. Components and Benefits of Intel API AI Analytics Toolkit.
+  4. Intel API AI Analytics Toolkit
-  4. Brief Description of the process
+      - Componenets
+      - Benefits
+  5. Process of Model Building
+## Data:
+Geological records show that there have been a number of large variations in the Earth's climate.
+These have been caused by many natural factors, including changes in the sun, emissions from volcanoes, variations in Earth's orbit and levels of carbon dioxide (CO2).

+The dataset had the following columns:
+1. date
+2. LandAverageTemp
+3. LandAverageTempUncertainity
+4. LandMaxTemp
+5. LandMaxTempUncertainity
+6. LandMinTemp
+7. LandMinTempUncertainity
+8. Land&OceanAverageTemp
+9. Land&OceanAverageTempUncertainity

+The following columns will be used in order to develop the model:
+1. date
+2. LandAverageTemp

 ##  Prerequisites:
  This model uses the following libraries of Python as Prerequisites:
  1. Numpy